 Wire the Load Terminals to the Charge Controller

-We ran 8 AWG wire from the positive load terminal on the charge controller to the terminal on our blade fuse box.
+We ran 8 AWG wire from the positive load terminal on the charge controller to the positive terminal on our blade fuse block.

 To get your 8 AWG wire, you can use leftover wiring from the solar panels and crimp a ring terminal onto one end.

 Installing the outlets was much simpler.

 We first drilled holes and mounted them in place.

 Then we crimped quick disconnects onto both red and black wires and connected them to the back of the outlets.

 We attached the other side of the positive wire to the blade fuse box using a quick disconnect, while the negative wire attached to the negative bus with a ring terminal.

 Using butt connectors, we crimped additional wire onto the positive/negative wires coming to the fan.
 We then attached the positive wire to the fuse box using a quick disconnect, and attached the negative wire to the common bus bar using a ring terminal.